A guide to car stereo wiring harnesses

 The basic wiring harness

-These represent the most common type of wiring harnesses.
-They offer connections for the power and speaker wires.
+These simple harnesses offer connections for the power and speaker wires.
 They can also include connections for the new stereo's ground and illumination wires.

-Using the wiring diagram that Crutchfield supplies, these harnesses enable you to match up the wires for each connection to the new stereo's wiring harness.
+Using the car stereo harness wiring diagram that Crutchfield supplies, you can match up the wires for each connection to the new stereo's wiring harness.
 Once that's done, you plug the other end of the harness into your car's wiring connector (the one that was plugged into the factory radio).
-Using your car's factory stereo plug wiring connector is the key to installing a new stereo without damaging your vehicle's electronics, especially in modern vehicles, which we'll discuss next.
+Using your car's factory stereo plug wiring connector is the key to installing a new stereo without damaging your vehicle's electronics, especially in modern vehicles, which we'll discuss below.

 Specialized wiring harnesses

 Vehicle audio systems, electrical systems, and convenience features have come a long way.
 So, the harnesses had to evolve to handle the complex wiring and data information that modern cars use.

 In some vehicles, you need to plug in the harness somewhere other than behind the radio.
 A great example is a common version of the Ford Taurus, where the factory amp and radio tuner are located in the vehicle's trunk.
 These harnesses often consist of a basic wiring scheme that has wires long enough to reach the necessary destination.
 In the case of the Taurus, the adapter includes 20' of speaker wire to reach the trunk.

 A vehicle's stereo system sometimes has a separate amplifier, and when installing a new receiver, you generally need to connect the new stereo's speaker wires to the factory amp's output section.
 These amp bypass harnesses allow you to use the power from the new car stereo to drive your speakers rather than factory power.